Foundations-of-HPC/Foundations_of_HPC_2020/README.md

 As a second option, you can install a Linux machine in a Virtual box under your preferred OS.

-As a third option, for Windows users, you can run Linux under the W10 WSL, that seems to be enough for our course needs.
+For Windows users, a third option is running Linux under the W10 WSL, that seems to be enough for our course needs.

 #### REFERENCES & BOOKS